amperity/amperity-docs/amperity_modals/source/destination-google-ads.rst

 .. /markdown
 ..

-.. |destination-name| replace:: Yahoo DSP
+.. |destination-name| replace:: Google Ads
-.. |what-send| replace:: email addresses
+.. |what-send| replace:: audiences
 .. |where-send| replace:: |destination-name|
 .. |duration| replace:: (in days)
-.. |duration-value| replace:: "0" - "90"
+.. |duration-value| replace:: "0" - "540"

-Yahoo DSP
+Google Ads
 ==================================================

-.. include:: ../../shared/destination_settings.rst
-   :start-after: .. setting-yahoo-dsp-intro-start
-   :end-before: .. setting-yahoo-dsp-intro-end
+Use Google Ads to create and publish search-based advertising that can be run across the Google advertising network.

 Credentials
 ==================================================